Visiting Cancún soon? Here’s how to have maximum fun and minimal disappointment.

 Don’t Eat at Señor Frog’s

-It can be tempting to dip into one of the many Señor Frog’s for a quick bite to eat while in Cancún.
-After all, they do typically offer air-conditioned respite from the outside humidity.
-But eating at Señor Frog’s while in Mexico is like going to Japan and only eating in McDonald’s.
-There’s a novelty factor, sure, but it’s still just McDonald’s isn’t it?
-So, skip the unimaginative food and drinks at Señor Frog’s and go to one of the many, many, many other excellent restaurants—there’s one for all budgets—that you’ll find in Cancún.
+Eating at Señor Frog’s while in Mexico is like going to Japan and only eating in McDonald’s.
+Sure, there’s a novelty factor, but it’s still just McDonald’s, isn’t it?
+So, skip the unimaginative food and drinks at the various Señor Frog’s outposts and go to one of the many other excellent restaurants.
+There’s one for all budgets that you’ll find in Cancún.
 Additionally, if you typically prefer your meals with a side of conversation, this is not the place for you.
 Señor Frog’s takes a “more is more” approach to music volume to foster a party-like atmosphere, so you’ll undoubtedly struggle to hear your dining companions.

-Unless you’re actively all about that Spring Break life—a.k.a. you want to drink too much cheap beer in the company of teenagers and dance ‘til dawn at foam parties—skip Cancún at Spring Break.
+Unless you’re actively all about that Spring Break life—a.k.a., you want to drink too much cheap beer in the company of teenagers and dance ‘til dawn at foam parties—skip Cancún during Spring Break.
 Not only is it one of the region’s most popular periods (meaning prices will be hiked across all resorts), the fun of Spring Break is in the participation.
 Watching from the sidelines is just sad.
-Sure, you can stay at non-Spring Break hotels and skip their nightclub stomping grounds, but you can also just…visit Cancún during the more affordable down season instead?
+Sure, you can stay at non-Spring Break hotels and skip their nightclub stomping grounds, but you can also just…visit Cancún during the more affordable low season instead?

 Don’t Visit in the Summer

 The worst time (if there is truly a “worst” time) to visit Cancún is during the sticky summer months.
-Sure, flights can be cheaper and resorts empty out but it’s with good reason.
+Sure, flights can be cheaper, and resorts empty out, but it’s with good reason.
 Your dreams of a perfect beach vacation might be dampened by the pungent sargassum seaweed that invades the beaches during the summer months.
-Temperatures also regularly reach the nineties.
-While that might not seem so hot, the added humidity can make Cancún during summer incredibly oppressive and what’s the point of going on holiday just to lounge around in your air-conditioned hotel room?
-Instead, travel during shoulder seasons (right after Easter and right before Christmas).
+Temperatures also regularly reach the 90s (30s in Celsius).
+While that might not seem so hot, the added humidity can make Cancún during summer incredibly oppressive, and what’s the point of going on holiday just to lounge around in your air-conditioned hotel room?
+Instead, travel during shoulder seasons (right after Easter and before Christmas).